CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/README.md

 ### Step 2: formatting the Chinese characters and inserting them into a list of urls

-What we want is an array of urls in the form of `"https://baggiowonghk.github.io/jyutping-chart/audio/chinese/烏鴉.mp3"`.
+What we want is an array of Chinese characters, like the following:`"烏鴉"`.
 No doubt there are many ways to convert the data we have now in chinese_from_JSONPath.txt to such an array.
 The following is what I did, and requires Emacs (I will provide some links and instructions for those unfamiliar with it).

 Create a new file titled 'script_1_formatting_chinese_raw_input.rb' (or alternatively use the script of the same name that is provided).
 Copy the contents of chinese_from_JSONPath.txt into it and assign the resulting array to the variable `chinese`.
 Note that for those following along with emacs, copying the characters in will result in emacs complaining about problematic characters.
 Simply press enter to `Select coding system (default utf-8)`.
 Emacs won't be able to fully render all the characters, but that does not matter for our purposes.